- Sleeping in the convention space is strictly forbidden.

 - We are not responsible for what happens during your private parties.

 Badges must be displayed at all times while in the convention space.
+The badges will also have the attendants legal name on the back for identification purposes in the event something happens to them.
 Badges much be clearly visible and in a location where security may easily identify it as one issued by this convention.
 Please refrain from adding your AggieCon badge to your badge collection until after the con.
 Security reserves the right to request that you relocate your badge to a more visible location.
 After three requests, security reserves the right to request that you relocate your badge to their custody and remove yourself from the convention space.

 Convention attendees are requested to engage in regular grooming habits to maintain their personal hygiene and limit body odors.
 This includes bathing or showering at least once per day and changing into clean clothes afterwards.
 If you need assistance in obtaining a space in which to properly clean your body, please feel free to ask your friends if you can borrow their shower.
 Clean clothing is available for purchase in the dealers room.
 Febreeze is not considered an acceptable substitute for showering.
 Neither is Axe.